AnastasisKoumou/Blog-Web-Application/README.md

 # Blog-Web-Application
 A simple Node.js and Express-based CRUD application for managing articles.
 Features include creating, viewing, updating, and deleting articles with responsive front-end design for all device screens.

-# 📰 Article Management App

-A simple **Node.js** and **Express** CRUD application for managing articles.
-You can create, view, edit, and delete articles.
-The app includes a **responsive front-end design** that adapts to mobile devices.

 ---

 ## ✨ Features